 It seems as though the winter holidays are intricately associated with the giving of chocolate as a treat for us, but remember that it is not healthy for our four-footed friends.
 While many know chocolate can be toxic, just how toxic is it?
 Will a small bag of M&M’s harm my 80 pound dog?

 Chocolate contains both caffeine and theobromine, both of which are toxic to dogs in large enough quantities.
 Mild toxicity is exhibited as agitation, vomiting and diarrhea.
 More serious cases will progress on to involve tremors, cardiac arrythmias and seizures.
 The toxicity depends on the amount of cocoa in the product.
 Semi-sweet and dark chocolate are 2-3 times as toxic as milk chocolate.
 Baking chocolate is 8 times as toxic.
 Cocoa powder is 16 times as toxic.
 In short, mild toxicity starts at 2-4 oz of milk chocolate or 1-2 oz of dark/semi-sweet chocolate per 5 lbs of body weight.
 An ounce brick of baking chocolate would be toxic to a 45 lb dog.
-When in doubt, call your veterinarian and they will be able to determine if the amount ingested is problematic.
+When in doubt, call your veterinarian or a pet poison helpline, and they will be able to determine if the amount ingested is problematic.

 Antifreeze spills or leakage from radiators should be cleaned up immediately.
 Pets looking for water will be apt to drink it if thirsty enough.
-If ingested it is toxic and may be lethal to pets.
+If ingested it is highly toxic and may be lethal to pets.

 Many holiday decorations may look like toys to dogs and cats but if ingested may cause intestinal issues.
 Beware that cats love to play with tinsel and ribbons.
 Exercise caution with placement of lights and electric cords if you have a young chewer in the house.